asett0/hindsight/README.md

-# ASX Backtestester
+# Backtesting

-Welcome to the ASX backtester
+Welcome to the backtester